310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Midori norsmile %}
-Well, it works as a good rehearsal for the filming of Supervillains…
+Well, it works as a good rehearsal for the filming of ‘Supervillains’…
 {% endbubble %}

 {% bubble Midori nod2 %}